811: parts: the clonus horror

 Door-to-door Biography.
 I’d like to tell you about the fascinating life of Charles Grodin.

 See note on Biography, above.
-Charles Grodin is an actor who has appeared in such films as Beethoven, Seems Like Old Times, and Rosemary’s Baby.
+Charles Grodin (1935-2021) was an actor who appeared in such films as Beethoven, Seems Like Old Times, and Rosemary’s Baby.

 I’m gonna have Barney rough ya up.